FrankN88/FrankN88-first_milestone_new/README.md

 ### Features to Implement in the future

 - **Merchandise Shop**
-     - **Feature** - set up an shop where clients can buy wines or book tables directly via the website.
+     - **Feature** - set up a shop where clients can buy wines or book tables directly via the website.
      - **Reason for not featuring in this release** - Not possible with only CSS and HTML.

      - **Feature** - Operational form.